AaronChapman/padseek/README.md

 -**randomize:**
 - this button will randomize the sequence according to the randomization options to have selected

+-**random number of pads:**
+- when selected, this option will randomize the number of drum pads in the sequence

+-**random pad arrangement:**
+- when selected, this option will randomize the active pad pieces across all of your drum pads

 -**random samples:**
 - when selected, this option will randomize the sample selections you've made

--**random pad arrangement:**
-- when selected, this option will randomize the active pad pieces across all of your drum pads

--**random number of pads:**
+-**random tempo:**
-- when selected, this option will randomize the number of drum pads in the sequence
+- when selected, this option will randomize the sequence tempo (beats per minute)